ElektraInitiative/PermaplanT/doc/decisions/frontend_architecture_pattern.md

 The architecture pattern should be

 - easy to understand and follow
-- The architecture pattern should be easy to test
+- be easy to test
-- The architecture pattern should be easy to scale
+- be easy to scale
-- The architecture pattern should be suitable for a large, complex application
+- be suitable for a large, complex application
-- The architecture pattern should promote code reuse
+- promote code reuse
-- The architecture pattern should be well-documented and widely used in the React community
+- be well-documented and widely used in the React community

 ## Considered Alternatives